 Our hope is that this award will represent a step toward greater independence and accomplishment for another young adult: one who, like Alexandra, has wrestled with personal challenges, but has a goal in mind and is determined to achieve it.

-The Alexandra Dilger Award will be given to one individual each year who has struggled and persevered in an effort to reach a goal.
+The Alexandra Dilger Award will be given to one individual each year who has struggled and persevered in an effort to reach a goal, such as becoming an illustrator or musician, attending college or starting a small business.
 The recipient will receive support to continue their efforts toward attaining this personal goal.
 The process includes the completion of a brief nomination form by the individual themselves or an adult community member.
 Three finalists will participate in a friendly conversation with the nomination team.